casperschipper/gameoflifev2/_pages/software.md

 1. Install **SuperCollider**: <https://supercollider.github.io/>

 2. Install **sc3plugins**: <http://supercollider.github.io/sc3-plugins/>
-(this provides a .zip file, you can find instructions where to place the files under the same link).
-Please note that WFSCollider can also run without sc3plugins, but will be missing some features.
+This provides a .zip file, you can find instructions where to place the files under the same link.

+ *Note:* WFSCollider can also run without sc3plugins, but will be missing some features.

 3. *Optional:* if you do not have **git** installed, you will need to install this as well, since Git is required for installing Quarks within supercollider.
 You can verify if git is installed on your machine by opening a window in Terminal and typing ```which git``` in it followed by enter.
 If it gives you a path to the git binary that means git is installed, otherwise it will say 'git not found'.
 You can find the installation instructions for git here: